-Values: (for computer models with the Intel Optane memory installed): AHCI mode, RST mode
+Values: AHCI mode., RST mode

 Description: If your computer has an Intel Optane memory installed, select RST mode so that you can enable the Intel Optane memory in the Windows operating system.

 Note: If a hard disk password has been set, you cannot change this setting until you delete the hard disk password.